ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Testing.md

 > > ~~~
 > > {: .language-python}
 > {: .solution}
-> How do you deal with the fact that the positions that are generated are random and thus different each time you run them.?
+> How do you deal with the fact that the positions that are generated are random and thus different each time you run them?
 >
 {: .challenge}